iFactory3D/Firmware/README.md

 ## Instruction

-- Install Visual Studio Code with the Platform IO IDE and C/C++ extension
+- Install Visual Studio Code with the Platform IO IDE and C/C++ extensions
 - Install Github Desktop
 - Fork and clone this repository
 - Open it with Studio Code